 Usually dentures can be fitted straight after your teeth have been removed.
 These are called ‘immediate dentures'.
-You will need to visit the dentist beforehand for them to take measurements and impressions of your mouth.
+You will need to visit the dental team beforehand for them to take measurements and impressions of your mouth.

-Sometimes your dentist may advise you to wait until your gums are healed before having your dentures, as this can sometimes provide a better fit.
+Sometimes your dental team may advise you to wait until your gums are healed before having your dentures, as this can sometimes mean a better fit.
 Healing may take several months.

 Replacing lost or missing teeth is very good for your health and appearance.
 A complete or full denture replaces your natural teeth and gives support to your cheeks and lips.
 Without this support, sagging facial muscles can make a person look older and they will find it harder to eat and speak properly.